-- Pick up free COVID19 rapid antigen home test kits at the COVID PCR test site in Ellison Campus Center, Counseling & Health services, or Human Resources.
+- Pick up free COVID-19 rapid antigen home test kits at Counseling & Health services, or Human Resources, as supplies allow.

 - If your test result is negative, the test did not detect an infection.
 However, this does not definitively rule out an infection and you should repeat your test in 48 hours.

 - If your test result is positive, this indicates that you have COVID-19 and you should initiate isolation for a minimum of 5 days.
 The day that you test positive is you day 0 of isolation.
 Isolation guidance here

 How to read your results and document them

 - Every rapid COVID test has different instructions for performing the test and reading the results.
 Please consult the package insert in the test that you performed.